 Elizabeth Aymong began her training at the Huntington School of Ballet under the direction of Jan Hanniford Goetz and Sandra Forsythe.
 She continued her studies with Karen Lynch, Anthony Jones and Mary Lundy at the Huntington YMCA Dance Center.
 Elizabeth grew up performing with the Huntington Ballet Theatre under the direction of Anthony Jones.
 In Jan Hanniford Goetz’s production of The Nutcracker she performed various roles including Clara, Dew Drop, Snow Queen and the Sugar Plum Fairy.
 In addition she performed the principle roles of Aurora in Sleeping Beauty, Swanilda in Coppelia and the Fairy Godmother in Cinderella, by Anthony Jones.
 Elizabeth spent her summers at the School of American Ballet and American Ballet Theatre’s Summer Intensive in New York City.
 In December 2003, Elizabeth was accepted, along with nine other dancers, to the inaugural year of the American Ballet Theatre Studio Company Associate Program (now the Jacqueline Kennedy Onassis School at ABT).
 During her two years at American Ballet Theatre she had the opportunity to study with John Meehan (former ABT Studio Company Artistic Director), Susan Jaffe, Lupe Serrano, Martine Van Hamel, Ethan Brown, and Julie Kent.
 While at the school she was given the opportunity to dance in the 10th Anniversary ABT Studio Company Gala at Lincoln Center, in the premiere of Jessica Lang’s Veiled Calling.
 In June 2005, she graduated from the school and accepted an apprenticeship with Alabama Ballet, under the direction of Wes Chapman.
 Due to injury she returned to New York to begin teaching ballet and pursue her academic education.
 In 2005, she became the Ballet Mistress for Jan Hanniford Goetz’s Nutcracker.
 In September 2009, Elizabeth became a Resident Faculty Member at the Lynch School of Ballet and the Assistant to the Artistic Director of the Lynch Ballet Company.
 Elizabeth graduated from New York University in May 2010 with a degree in Communication Studies.
 She is currently the American Ballet Theatre Summer Intensive Manager, where she coordinates the National Audition Tour and their seven Summer Intensive programs across the country.
 Elizabeth is an ABT certified teacher, who has successfully completed the ABT Teacher Training Intensive in Primary through Level 3 of the National Training Curriculum.

-Alyssa Brogan began her training under the direction of Karen Lynch at the age of twelve, where she remained a student until she was eighteen.
-Alyssa has spent three summers training at Joffrey Ballet School in New York City on scholarship and attended New York State Summer School of the Arts (NYSSSA).
-She has performed principal roles in several Lynch Ballet Company productions including Swanilda in Coppelia, the Sugar Plum Fairy in The Nutcracker, the Bluebird Pas de deux in The Sleeping Beauty, and Cupid in Don Quixote.
-Alyssa was a medalist in the Long Island Ballet Competition for three years.
+Alyssa Brogan Alyssa Brogan began her training under the direction of Karen Lynch at the age of twelve, and continued her training at Lynch Ballet through high school.
+Alyssa spent three summers training at Joffrey Ballet School in New York City on scholarship and attended New York State Summer School of the Arts (NYSSSA).
+She performed principle roles in several Lynch Ballet Company productions including the Sugar Plum Fairy in The Nutcracker, Swanilda in Coppelia, Aurora in The Sleeping Beauty, and Odette/Odile in Swan Lake.
 She was selected as a Long Island Art’s Alliance Scholar Artist, an award given to twenty students on Long Island with high academic achievements and exceptional talent in their art form.
 She attended Adelphi University on scholarship, and graduated in 2016 with a Bachelor of Fine Arts in Dance.
 She received the Ruth St. Denis award, given to a graduate with scholastic accomplishments and the promise of greater achievement in their chosen field.
-Alyssa has worked as an intern at the Usdan Center for the Creative and Performing Arts and at American Ballet Theatre’s Summer Intensive Program as a counselor.
-She became a faculty member at Lynch School of Ballet in 2012 and is Ballet Mistress at Lynch Ballet Company productions.
-Currently, Alyssa is the Development Intern at RIOULT Dance NY, where she participates in fundraising functions specific to institutional giving and special events.
+In 2017, Alyssa began her work in non-profit development and fundraising at a NYC-based modern dance company, RIOULT Dance NY.
+In 2021, she began working as the Development Manager and Executive Assistant at The Knowledge House, a nonprofit that provides free digital skills training in coding and design programs to young people from historically overlooked communities.
+Alyssa has been a faculty member at Lynch School of Ballet, as well as Ballet Mistress at Lynch Ballet Company productions, since 2012.